jrstarke/TweetSeeker/README.md

 You can choose the port that you'd like to run it on, but by default, it runs on [localhost:8000](http://localhost:8000).
 Like `syncdb` above, use the `--settings` flag to tell django where it can find the settings in your project.

+To complete this, if you're in the base directory of TweetSeeker, you can run the command:

+`django-admin runserver --settings=twitter_explorer.settings`

 ### Production Build